 15 g/1 tbsp. pumpkin seed oil (or other vegetable oil)

 milk, for brushing

 In the morning, stir together all soaker ingredients until well hydrated.
-Cover with plastic wrap, and leave at room temperature (up to 24 hours, or refrigerate up to 3 days.)
+Cover with plastic wrap, and leave at room temperature.
+(Soaker will become pretty stiff).

-Mix together all biga ingredients at low speed (or with wooden spoon by hand) for 1 - 2 minutes, until no flour is left on bottom of bowl.
+Mix together all biga ingredients at low speed (or with wooden spoon) for 1 - 2 minutes, until all flour is hydrated.
 Knead for 2 minutes at medium-low speed (or by hand).

 Let dough rest for 5 minutes, then knead for 1 more minute.
 Place biga in lightly oiled bowl, turn around to coat with oil, cover with plastic wrap and refrigerate (up to 3 days).
-Remove 2 hours before using, to de-chill.
+Remove 2 hours before using, to warm up.

 Let dough rest for 5 minutes, then resume kneading for another minute.
 Place dough in lightly oiled container, turn around to coat with oil.
-Cover well, and refrigerate overnight.
-(I divide the dough at this point already into 2 portions and refrigerate them in 2 containers with lids.)
+Cover, and refrigerate overnight.
+(I divide the dough at this point already into 2 portions and refrigerate them in 2 containers.)